Feeding raspberries: when to fertilise & the best plant food for raspberries

 • Long-lasting fertiliser that is free from animal products - child & pet friendly

-As mentioned earlier, when it comes to feeding raspberries grown in pots, a liquid fertiliser can be easier to apply as it is diluted in water when irrigating and given every four weeks.
-Similar to our granular tomato food, the Plantura Liquid Tomato Food contains the key potassium and phosphorus to encourage flowering and fruiting and can be applied as soon as the first flowers appear.
+When it comes to feeding raspberries grown in pots, a liquid fertiliser is easier to apply.
+It is diluted in water and given every 4 weeks when watering.
+Our Plantura Liquid Tomato Food contains the key potassium and phosphorus to encourage flowering and fruiting.
+The liquid food can be applied as soon as the first flowers appear.

 Liquid Tomato Food, 800ml